netdata/netdata/logsmanagement/README.md

 A bespoke circular buffering implementation has been used to maximize performance and optimize memory utilization.
 More technical details about how it works can be found [here](https://github.com/netdata/netdata/pull/13291#buffering).

-To configure Netdata's logs management engine properly, please make sure you are aware of the following points:
+To configure Netdata's logs management engine properly, please make sure you are aware of the following points first:

-* One collection cycle (at max) occurs per `update every` interval (in seconds) and any log records collected in a collection cycle are grouped and compressed together.
-As a result, a longer `update every` interval will reduce memory and disk space requirements.
+* One collection cycle (at max) occurs per `update every` interval (in seconds - minimum 1 sec) and any log records collected in a collection cycle are grouped together (for compression and performance purposes).
+As a result of this, a longer `update every` interval will reduce memory and disk space requirements.
 * When collected logs contain parsable timestamps, these will be used to display metrics from parsed logs at the correct time in each chart, even if collection of said logs takes place *much* later than the time they were produced.
 How much later?
 Up to a configurable value of `update timeout` seconds.
 This mechanism ensures correct  parsing and querying of delayed logs that contain parsable timestamps (such as streamed inputs or buffered logs sources that write logs in batches), but the respective charts may lag behind some seconds up to that timeout.
-If no parsable timestamp is found, the collection timestamp will be used instead.
+If no parsable timestamp is found, the collection timestamp will be used instead (or the collector can be forced to always use the collection timestamp by setting `use log timestamp = no`).

 <a name="collector-types"/>